kansasandrade/Enchanted-Florist/README.md

 # Enchanted-Florist

-Must have internet connectins in order to use the animation features.
+Must have internet connection in order to use the animation features.